mxro/maxrohde-web/content/posts/2010/2010-06-04-loading-resources-in-class-package-for-pde-using-eclipse-iam/index.md

 ---
-title: "Loading Resources in Class Package for PDE using Eclipse IAM"
+title: 'Loading Resources in Class Package for PDE using Eclipse IAM'
-date: "2010-06-04"
+date: '2010-06-04'
 categories:
-  - "java"
+  - 'java'
 ---

 **The Problem**